Rigid PCBs vs Flexible Circuits

 Insights From Experts

 Altium is well-known for offering innovative solutions in PCB design.
 They have noted the significance of innovation and accuracy in PCB production.
-A typical double-sided flex circuit construction sequence features several specialized processes like seed coating and coverlay application.
-Notable methods for improving speed and quality for flex and rigid PCBs are laser drilling and adhesive-less copper deposition.
+A typical double sided flex circuit construction sequence features several specialized processes like seed coating and coverlay application.
+Notable methods for improving speed and quality for flex and rigid PCBs is laser drilling and adhesive-less copper deposition.

 The research done by Altium suggests that modern changes in design tools and automation are making manual interventions less important in the production process.
 These changes allow producers to achieve better accuracy, lesser material wastage, and improve the reliability of the materials used for PCB boards, which in turn ensures better performance in critical applications.